 Virtual Urgent Care:

-• What you’ll need: a computer, tablet or a smart phone.
+- What you’ll need: a computer, tablet or smartphone.

 Convenient and always available: remote visits with medical pros at UCHealth Virtual Urgent Care

-Virtual Urgent Care cuts wait times for help and gives patients access to help
+Virtual Urgent Care shortens wait times and connects patients to care

-Garrett’s experience points to the advantages of UCHealth’s Virtual Urgent Care (VUC) service, which has been in operation for five years.
-It’s available to all patients who call from within Colorado.
+UCHealth’s Virtual Urgent Care service is available to all patients who call from within Colorado.
 Those who are not in the UCHealth system need only to open a My Health Connection account and schedule an appointment.
 Rather than being placed in a queue, patients choose from time slots that are available every 20 minutes around the clock, seven days a week.
 Insurance may cover the cost of the visit.

-“The biggest advantage is the convenience,” said VUC Medical Director Dr. Michael Mitchell.
+“The biggest advantage is the convenience,” said Dr. Michael Mitchell, medical director for the Virtual Urgent Care.
 “Doing a visit from home also means that you are not exposing anyone or being exposed to anyone in a [physical] clinic.”

 When not to use Virtual Urgent Care